+(b) Revenue

-(b) Premium revenue
+Premium revenue

-Direct premium comprises amounts charged to the policyholder including fire service levies, but excluding stamp duties collected on behalf of third parties.
+Direct premium revenue comprises amounts charged to the policyholder including fire service levies, but excluding stamp duties collected on behalf of third parties.
 The earned portion of premiums received and receivable, including unclosed business, is recognised as revenue.
-Premium is treated as earned from the date of attachment of risk.
+Premium is earned from the date of attachment of risk.
 Premiums on unclosed business are brought to account by reference to the previous year's premium processing delays with due allowance for any changes in the pattern of new business and renewals.

 The pattern of recognition of income over the policy period is based on time, which closely approximates the pattern of risks underwritten.
-The unearned portion of premium revenue is recognized as Unearned premium reserve on the statement of financial position.
+The unearned portion of premium revenue is recognised as Unearned premium reserve in the Statement of Financial Position.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2014
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2015